O'Brien Freeboard V2 Multipurpose Kneeboard

 Built for gentle cruising behind the boat, not wake tricks.
 A cheap, wide, hooked board that gets kids and adults kneeboarding for around a hundred dollars, as long as you accept basic build and no trick ambitions.
 It scores 78 out of 100.

-For the money it is stable and the hook works fine for first pulls, but the strap hardware feels cheap and I would not trust it for hard riding.
+For the money it is stable and the hook works fine for first pulls, but the strap hardware feels cheap and we would not trust it for hard riding.

 Read our full SereneLife Water Sport Kneeboard with Hook review →